kokkos/kokkos-fft/README.md

 In this example, the 1D batched `rfft` over 2D View along `axis -1` is executed.
 Some basic examples are found in [examples](examples).

-## Using kokkos-fft
+## Using Kokkos-FFT

-For the moment, there are two ways to use kokkos-fft: including as a subdirectory in CMake project or installing as a library.
+For the moment, there are two ways to use Kokkos-FFT: including as a subdirectory in CMake project or installing as a library.
 First of all, you need to clone this repo.
 ```bash
 git clone --recursive https://github.com/kokkos/kokkos-fft.git
 ```

 ### Prerequisites

-To use kokkos-fft, we need the following:
+To use Kokkos-FFT, we need the following:
 * `CMake 3.22+`
 * `Kokkos 4.6+`
 * `gcc 10.4.0+` (CPUs)